Calls for Proposals

 |Harmonics||800/400/266 nm branch available in parallel to OPA|

 Measured OPA pulse energies at the sample location vary with wavelength, ranging between 5 to 100 µJ.
 For specific pump wavelengths please inquire.
 Pulse durations are expected to be approximately 75 fs fwhm.

 Harmonics branch allows for higher pulse energies at 800/400/266 nm with shorter pulse durations achievable.
 For current status please inquire.

 |Focus||50 x 50 – 500 x 500 µm2 (fwhm)|

-The Bernina Instrument is designed for studying condensed matter systems by selective light excitation and selective resonant X-ray probes.
+The Bernina Instrument is specialized on studying condensed matter systems by selective light excitation and selective resonant X-ray probes.
 It is equipped with flexible but precise positioning hardware for diffraction on solid state samples, but also larger user-supplied hardware.
 The instrument can interchange large endstations on rails transverse to beam direction.
-Two configurable endstation platforms are permanently installed, which can be configured for different sample and detector degrees of freedom for varying loads of sample environment or detection schemes.
+Two endstation platforms are permanently installed, which can be configured for different sample and detector degrees of freedom for varying loads of sample environment or detection schemes.
 Both endstations can be completed with different sample platforms that allow a large range of of specialized sample environment being precisely positioned.
 An additional 6 DOF robot arm can be used for flexible detector positioning.

 - X-ray Diffractometer (XRD), equipped with a two circle detector arm,